zepedrocosta/Backup-UNRAID-NAS/README.md

 The first one (*Knox*) is for files that in case of permanent loss on my NAS I do not need to access immediately (ex. photos, videos, ISO's, ...).
 These files will be on a S3 Glacier Deep Archive bucket.

 The second bucket (*ClipKiller*) is for files that I need immediate access in case of total loss.
 This bucket will keep three versions of an object for thirty days.
-These files will be on a S3 Glacier Instant Retrieval bucket.
-This way is cheaper than standard S3 but I can still retrive the objects instantly.
+These files will be on a S3 Glacier Flexible Retrieval bucket.

 Both buckets will abort incomplete files uploads after 2 days.
 In case I try to upload big files in multiple chunks and the process fails or is interrupted I wont be charged for the chunks that were uploaded.